 How Telehealth is Transforming Healthcare

 Healthcare is evolving.
 Technology is changing the way we provide and receive care, and telehealth is at the forefront of this transformation.
 Telehealth is the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
 Integrative psychiatry is a branch of medicine that focuses on the whole person, not just the symptoms of a disease.
-It is a rapidly growing field that is using telehealth to reach more people in need of mental health care.
-Integrative psychiatry is a subfield of psychiatry that focuses on the integration of conventional psychiatric treatment with alternative and complementary therapies.
+It is a rapidly growing field that is using telehealth to reach more people in need of mental health care. center for Integrative psychiatry is a subfield of psychiatry that focuses on the integration of conventional psychiatric treatment with alternative and complementary therapies.
 This approach is often used to treat patients who have not responded well to traditional psychiatric care.
 In recent years, there has been a growing interest in integrative psychiatry, particularly in the United States.
 This is in part due to the increasing popularity of telehealth, which has made it possible for psychiatrists to provide care to patients in remote locations.
 Telehealth is transforming healthcare by making it more accessible and convenient for patients.
 It also allows psychiatrists to provide care to patients who might not otherwise be able to receive it.